dan1229/django_dans_notifications/README.md

 - **NotificationManager**: Exposes common functionality and maintains object permissions.
   - Methods: `get_notifications_push/email/basic/all`, `mark_notification_basic_read`.

-### Type Hints and Mypy

-- Comprehensive type annotations have been added to ensure type safety.
-- Mypy configuration is included to enforce type checking.

-### Testing

-- Extensive unit tests have been added for models, managers, and viewsets.
-- Tests include validation for creating, retrieving, listing, and updating notifications.
-- Mypy types are validated in tests.

-### Logging

-- Logging is integrated to capture errors and debug information during email sending and other operations.

 ## Usage

 The main way to interact with this app is to create and use the appropriate models and their managers' methods as needed.